Power factor (shooting sports): International Defensive Pistol Association

 The IDPA also has different power factors, and they are calculated the same way, however there is no scoring distinction as in USPSA.
 A particular IDPA division has a minimum power factor, and the firearm/ammunition combination must meet or exceed this minimum to be legal for competition.
-The minimum power factor was previously set as 125 kgr·ft/s for all divisions, except Custom Defensive Pistol (which is restricted to semiautomatics chambered for .45 ACP), which had a power factor of 165 kgr·ft/s.
+The minimum power factor was previously set as 125 kgr·ft/s for all divisions, except custom defensive pistol (which is restricted to semiautomatics chambered for .45 ACP), which had a power factor of 165 kgr·ft/s.

-In all instances, it is up to the competitor to ensure his/her ammunition meets the requirements for the competition or equipment Division.
+In all instances, it is up to the competitor to ensure his or her ammunition meets the requirements for the competition or equipment division.

 Effective on 17 January 2011, the power factor for the stock service revolver division (SSR) was reduced to 105 kgr·ft/s since most factory produced .38 special ammunition available on the market did not meet the previous minimum power factor of 125 kgr·ft/s.

 To correlate with commonly available ammunition for firearms within a given division, revised power factors were established, effective 1 January 2017.